Trevor Dawes

 Trevor A. Dawes is a Jamaican-born American librarian and educator.
 He is the vice provost for libraries and museums and May Morris University Librarian at the University of Delaware.
-Dawes served as the 76th president of the Association of College and Research Libraries (ACRL).
+He was honored as Academic/Research Librarian of the Year in 2026 by the Association of College and Research Libraries.

 Early life and education

 Dawes was born in St. Catherine, Jamaica, to Louise and Charles Dawes.
 The family relocated to Brooklyn, New York, in 1980.

 Dawes received a BA degree in sociology from Columbia University in 1990 and an MA in educational administration from Teachers College, Columbia University in 1994.
 He earned a MLS from Rutgers University – New Brunswick in 2001 and Ed.M in educational leadership from Teachers College, Columbia University the following year.

 Career

 Dawes began his career in academic library management with positions at Columbia University and Princeton University prior to 2013.

 Washington University in St. Louis

 Dawes served as Associate University Librarian at Washington University in St. Louis from 2013 to 2016.
 During his tenure, the WUSTL Libraries helped create Documenting Ferguson (Washington University Libraries).
 This community-driven digital repository documents the unrest in Ferguson, Missouri after the murder of Michael Brown at the hands of police.